Jay2645/jay2645.github.io/_games/dungeon-maker.md

 "](http://www.beckylavender.co.uk/uploads/1/5/1/4/15147006/zelda-dissertation.pdf) (PDF, main website is [here](http://www.beckylavender.co.uk/the-zelda-dungeon-generator.html)).

 The grammar state machine is based on [the state machine created in one of Epic Games' live training sessions.](https://www.youtube.com/watch?v=hr9ybCCPw9Y)

+Everything not related to the above was written by myself.